A Framework for Supervised Heterogeneous Transfer Learning using Dynamic Distribution Adaptation and Manifold

 \subsubsection{Implementation Details}

 In our experiment, we use a number of parameters for TLF and existing techniques.
 Forest algorithms require two common parameters, namely number of trees ($\tau$) and minimum leaf size. $\tau$ is set to 10 and the minimum leaf size for large datasets (i.e. the size of the dataset is greater than 10000) is set to 50, otherwise it is set to 20.
 For TLF, we use $\lambda=0.01$, $\theta=5$ and $\gamma=0.001$ for manifold, MMD and ridge regularizations, respectively.
 In our experimentation we use the majority voting~\cite{jamali2011majority} method to calculate final output of a forest.
-In case of tie, we consider the prediction distribution of class values to break the tie by following the WEKA~\cite{witten2016data} and MOA~\cite{MOA_API} approaches.